dmh2000/go_sync_queue/doc/index.md

 ---
-title: "Bounded Queue in Golang"
+title: "Synchronized Queues in Golang"
 date: 2021-03-12
-slug: "/boundedqueue"
+slug: "/syncqueue"
 ---

-## Bounded Queue in Golang
+## Synchronized Queue in Golang

 All code files are in Github at [dmh2000/golang-bounded-queue](https://github.com/dmh2000/golang-bounded-queue)